 We can’t pretend that Trump or his administration care about the people of Syria.
 The fact that they refuse to bring in refugees based on nothing but their religion proves that.
 We can’t pretend that this strike did anything other than move the dial on what is being talked about on the news.

 I’m not one for conspiracy theories and I don’t want to peddle a ridiculous story, but it has been floated that this entire thing was a three-way collusion.
 Assad gasses his people, Trump lightly bombs a rarely used airfield to show ‘strength’ and his independence from Russia, and Putin pulls the Air Safety Deal to make it look like he’s mad.
 I don’t necessarily believe it, but I don’t disbelieve it either.

 However, let’s be a little more pragmatic and hope that the collusion only extended to the election and to the NSC (and probably Justice Department, and State…) and not into killing innocent Syrians.
 If Trump decides to further bomb Syria without an Air Safety Deal with Russia and Russian’s get killed, we would probably be at war with Russia.

 Two nuclear nations at war.
 I’m guessing this is what President Obama was trying to avoid when he stepped back from his redline.
-But Trump doesn’t have to intelligence or the emotional temperament to understand what could happen.
+But Trump doesn’t have the intelligence or the emotional temperament to understand what could happen.
 None of this is good.